Biblical Greek III (Readings) (B-KUL-A01C0A)

 Knowledge:

-The basic elements of Biblical Greek (morphology and syntax) (as learned in Biblical Greek Ia and Ib)
+The elements of Hellenistic (Koine) Greek (including morphology, syntax and semantics as learned in Hellenistic Greek Ia and Ib)

 Skills:

-Translate Greek sentences into English; work with Toledo;
+Translate Greek sentences into English; work with the linguistic tools of exegesis (as learned in Hellenistic Greek Ia and Ib), work with Toledo;

 Attitude: